raffaelbaer/Bonsainut.com-Thread-To-Pdf-HTML/README.md

                 - On the html file you have the benefit of beeing able to click on images you want to view enlarged, they will load from the local /images file folder inside the Threads folder in full resolution.

 7. run the main.py file, and let the magic happen.

-In the output folder you can see a example for a Thread I've created with it, you can download it if you want and see the results for yourself!